turtl/core-rs/dumpy/README.md

 indexes and is used to look up object IDs from the storage table.

-There is also a third table type, a key-value store, which actually more closely mimicks Javascript's localStorage (can you tell Turtl used to be a browser app yet?).
+There is also a third table type, a key-value store, which actually more closely mimics Javascript's localStorage (can you tell Turtl used to be a browser app yet?).